feaser/microtbx-demos/demos/base/ARM_CORTEXM_ST_Nucleo_F091RC/GCC/README.md

 # Configuration

-The demo program is configured for building with a `makefile`.
-Before attempting to perform a build, update the location of the toolchain binaries (i.e. `arm-none-eabi-gcc`) in the `makefile`.
+The demo programs are configured for building with a `makefile`.
+Before attempting to perform a build, update the location of the toolchain binaries (e.g. `arm-none-eabi-gcc`) in the `makefile`.
 It is set in variable `TOOL_PATH`:

 ```makefile
 TOOL_PATH=/opt/gcc-arm-none-eabi-8-2018-q4-major/bin/